 "Nothing Compares 2 U" by Sinead O'Connor

-That said, when she is able to tap into emotional honesty for the song, she'll belt it to the rafters.
+That said, when she was able to tap into emotional honesty for the song, she'll belt it to the rafters.
 Case in point: During a rare September 2019 appearance on The Late Late Show, O'Connor sang "Nothing Compares 2 U" as a tribute to the late, great, incomparable Prince (who wrote the song).
-And for more classics about heartbreak, here are The 100 Best Breakup Songs of All Time.

 "Misery Business" by Paramore